EmersonPrado/gnu_build_system/README.md

 ## Description

-Manages packages created in the GNU Build System.
+Manages packages created in the GNU Build System with Puppet.
 That is: install stuff by the good old `./configure` and `make <target>` sequence.

 This module aims to replace a tedious series of `exec`s needed if one is managing packages from "tarballs" and such.